FormidableLabs/nextjs-serverless-demo/README.md

 See the [aws-lambda-serverless-reference][] docs for additional Serverless/Lambda (`yarn lambda:*`) tasks you can run.

-`yarn lambda:info` gives the current APIGW endpoints.
 As a useful helper we've separately hooked up a custom domain for `STAGE=sandbox` at:

 https://nextjs-sls-sandbox.formidable.dev/blog/

+> ℹ️ **Note**: We set `BASE_PATH` to `/blog` and _not_ `/${STAGE}/blog` like API Gateway does for internal endpoints for our references to other static assets.
+It's kind of a moot point because frontend assets shouldn't be served via Lambda/APIGW like we do for this demo, but just worth noting that the internal endpoints will have incorrect asset paths.

 [aws-lambda-serverless-reference]: https://github.com/FormidableLabs/aws-lambda-serverless-reference
 [aws-vault]: https://github.com/99designs/aws-vault